Freshman – Regular Admissions

 Unfortunately, we’re not able to offer aid to every eligible applicant.
 But we make every effort to extend our resources to as many students as we can.
 Our goal is to make it possible for you to enroll at BU.

-Note: Only the FAFSA form is required to apply for federal financial aid and state grants.
-However for many students the Boston University funded financial aid is an important component in meeting the costs of enrollment.
+Note: For many students the Boston University funded financial aid is an important component in meeting the costs of enrollment.

 Other forms may also be required.

 Download a printer friendly version of the Regular Admissions Checklist.